Tanmay1112004/6-MONTHS-FS-DS-AI-Roadmap-2025/Restaurant-Review-Sentiment-Analysis/README.md

-Now we’re talking.
-This is a **proper ML/NLP portfolio project**.
-Let’s present it like one.

-I’ll upgrade your README with:

-* Visual sections
-* Stronger structure
-* Cleaner technical positioning
-* Proper model benchmarking narrative

-Here’s the enhanced version 👇

----

 # 🍴 Restaurant Review Sentiment Analysis

 > Turning raw customer feedback into data-driven business intelligence using NLP & Machine Learning.